vteea/sweetshop-site/README.md

 # sweetshop-site
-this is the repo of the friandise sweetshop website alll modifications files and etc will be here
+this is the repo of the friandise sweetshop website all modifications files and etc will be here